zimicjs/zimic/examples/with-jest-node/README.md

 ## Application

-A simple [Fastify](https://fastify.dev) server, fetching repositories from the [GitHub API](https://docs.github.com/en/rest).
+The application is a simple [Fastify](https://fastify.dev) server, fetching repositories from the [GitHub API](https://docs.github.com/en/rest).
 Any other Node.js framework could be used as well, such as [express](https://expressjs.com) and [Nest.js](https://nestjs.com).